Specific studies

 surf the line

-To find a reasonable equibetween the information that can be and the cost of monitoring, the CIPEL isthe CIPEL relies on on the complementarity between a regular regular and annual monitoring program (temperature, phosphorusphorus, oxygen, plankton, micropollutants in water, etc.) micropollutants in water, etc.) and complementary studies, more (aquatic vegetation, micropollutants in fish, musselsmicropollutants in fish, mussels or sediment, etc.), in order toments, etc.), in order to consolidate an overall picture of theof the state of health of Lake Geneva
+To find a reasonablebetween the information that can be and the cost of monitoringCIPEL relies on the complementary nature of a regular monitoring program (temperature, phosphorus, oxygenphorus, oxygen, plankton, micropollutants in water micropollutants, etc.) and complementary, more specific (aquatic vegetation, micropollutants in fishin fish, mussels or sediment, etc.), in order toments, etc.), in order to consolidate an overallpicture of the state of health of Lake Geneva.

 Scientific studies carried out by CIPEL:

-organic micropollutants and even microplastics.
+organic micropollutants, and even microplastics.

 Wastewater treatment plants